FluvialSeds/rampedpyrox/docs/walkthrough.rst

 Importing isotope data
 ~~~~~~~~~~~~~~~~~~~~~~
-If you are importing isotope data (*i.e.* a `sum_data` file), this package
+If you are importing isotope data, this package requires that the file is in `.csv`
-requires that the file is in `.csv` format and that the first two rows
+format and that the first two rows correspond to the starting time of the
-correspond to the starting time of the experiment and the initial trapping
+experiment and the initial trapping time of fraction 1, respectively.
+Additionally,
-time of fraction 1, respectively.
-Additionally, the file must contain the
+the file must contain a 'fraction' column and isotope/mass columns must have
-columns: 'fraction', 'ug_frac', 'd13C', 'd13C_std', 'Fm', and 'Fm_std' [2]_.
+`ug_frac`, `d13C`, `d13C_std`, `Fm`, and `Fm_std` headers [2]_.
 For example:

 +-------------+----------+---------+--------+----------+--------+----------+
 |  date_time  | fraction | ug_frac |  d13C  | d13C_std |   Fm   |  Fm_std  |